qzhuae/MarkdownNotes/ELEC5470Project.md

 - Estimating a sum of damped exponentials via least-squares is a non-convex optimization problem, and the same problem holds for model order selection (number of exponential)
 - Trends are sometimes subject to abrupt changes in the 0th, 1th, 2th derivative, whose number and location are hard to estimate since they are often recast as solutions to non-convex optimization problems

+`Sparsity promoting penalizations of the least-square criterion  and allow simultaneous model estimation and model order selection`